WANT TO BE PROMOTED ON OUR SITE?

 Telephone 01798 344114 Email firstname.lastname@example.org

-Humphrey Bowden is a designer and maker of unusual sculptural fountains, mainly based on slender plant and tree shapes.
+Humphrey Bowden is a designer and maker of unusual sculptural fountains and water features mainly based on slender plant and tree shapes.
 These allow water flow to be carefully controlled, to provide subtle visual impact and sound.

 His work has been extensively covered in national and international media.
 All designs are original and each fountain is made individually for the client, so as to interpret his or her ideas.
 Fountains or other sculpture can be commissioned for any location, from a pond in a private garden to a corporate atrium or large public space.
 A number of fountains are exhibited annually at the Hampton Court Palace Flower Show.